cronologic-de/ug_ndigo6g/source/hardware/connections.rst

-:numref:`Figure %s<Fig 2.2>` shows the location of the four analog inputs A to D (see :numref:`Section %s<analog inputs>`), the four digital TDC inputs E to H (see :numref:`Section %s<digital TDC inputs>`), and the two digital control inputs FPGA0 and FPGA1 (see :numref:`Section %s<digital ctrl inputs>`).
+:numref:`Figure %s<Fig 2.2>` shows the location of the four analog inputs A to D (see :numref:`Section %s<analog inputs>`), the four digital TDC inputs E to H (see :numref:`Section %s<digital TDC inputs>`), and the two digital control inputs TRG and GATE (see :numref:`Section %s<digital ctrl inputs>`).

 .. _Fig 2.2:
 .. figure:: ../figures/Ndigo6G_connections.png
+    :width: 90%

     Input connectors of an Ndigo6G-12 board located on the PCI bracket.
+In the figure, FPGA0 equals TRG, FPGA1 equals GATE.

 .. _analog inputs: